StefanDokov/SoftUni-JavaScript-Basics-Feb2022/README.md

 Problem Solving During My JavaScript Basics Course in SoftUni!

-That repository includes the following tasks exercises:
+That repository includes the following exercises:

  o First Steps in Coding